Dasharo/dasharo-pq/README.md

 #### Applying Lessons from Other Projects

-Structured patch management is used by maintainers of big projects like Debian, Linux, Xen and smaller like TrenchBoot.
-Patch management seem to be foundation for downstream distribution maintenance and it was recommended as a potential solution for issues mentioned in [#310](https://github.com/Dasharo/dasharo-issues/issues/310).
+Structured patch management is used by maintainers of large projects like Debian, Linux, and XenServer, as well as smaller projects like TrenchBoot.
+Patch management appears to be foundational for downstream distribution maintenance and was recommended as a potential solution for issues mentioned in [#310](https://github.com/Dasharo/dasharo-issues/issues/310).

 ## FAQ